richiebono/open-library/README.md

 - Pull requests are created for the `main` or `master` branches
 - It is triggered manually through the GitHub Actions UI

+> **Note on Pipeline Implementation:** The full CI/CD pipeline requires SonarQube tokens and Azure subscription information to complete all steps.
+Since this is a demonstration project, these elements are configured but not fully implemented as they would require paid accounts for both SonarQube and Azure services.
+In a production scenario, you would need to set up all the required secrets in your GitHub repository settings to enable the complete pipeline functionality.

 ## Azure Architecture

 The application is deployed in Azure Container Apps, with the following infrastructure: